-Students should consult the "Thesis Manual" when they begin preparing their thesis or dissertation.
+Students should consult the Thesis-Dissertation Manuel when they begin preparing their thesis or dissertation.
 The revised guidelines are applicable for students graduating in Summer 2021 and beyond.
 More information related to Thesis and Dissertation Services, as well as FAQ's are online, too.

 Knowledge of the University's requirements can eliminate problems later with the Thesis Clerk's Office.
-The Thesis Manual can be downloaded from the OGAPS website and provides detailed instruction on formatting the thesis/dissertation to meet university requirements.
+The Thesis-Dissertation Manual along with tools and resources can be downloaded from the Thesis and Dissertation Services website and provides detailed instruction on formatting the thesis/dissertation to meet university requirements.
 All MS non-thesis papers, MS thesis and PhD dissertations will be required to follow the format of the AJAE in terms of headings, tables, figures, equations, references, etc. If a website is referenced, the date the website was accessed must also be reported.
 The following link provides a AJAE article to be used as a guide.